 Add a plaque

 Have you found a plaque in real life or on the internet that is not already in our database?
 Well, anyone can add to Open Plaques.
 If you don't have all the details tell us as much as you can and a plaque hunter will track it down....and no, it doesn't have to be blue.
 Individuals can add plaque listings and information directly to the site, and add photos to the listings via Flickr, Geograph, Wikimedia Commons, or by emailing them to us.
 Follow a "Your photo.
 How to add it" link on any plaque for more details.The service and the data are in constant development.
 If you know of any plaques not listed in our database (try searching the site first), we love to hear about them, or better still make your mark and add them to the website!

 Talk to us

-Things don't always work; there are many edge cases for whether a plaque should be included; or the system is just too confusing.
+Things do not always work; there are many edge cases for whether a plaque should be included; you have something interesting to tell us; or the system is just too confusing.
 When in doubt, just contact us.
 One of our volunteers should be able to assist.

 Does your organisation create plaques?
 Let's curate them together